laravelkr/docs/kr/eloquent.md

 #### Retrieving A Model By Primary Key Or Throw An Exception

-Sometimes you may wish to throw an exception if a model is not found, allowing you to catch the exceptions using an `App::error` handler and display a 404 page.
+Sometimes you may wish to throw an exception if a model is not found.
+To do this, you may use the `firstOrFail` method:

 	$model = User::findOrFail(1);

 	$model = User::where('votes', '>', 100)->firstOrFail();

-To register the error handler, listen for the `ModelNotFoundException`
+Doing this will let you catch the exception so you can log and display an error page as necessary.
+To catch the `ModelNotFoundException`, add some logic to your `app/Exceptions/Handler.php` file.

 	use Illuminate\Database\Eloquent\ModelNotFoundException;

-	App::error(function(ModelNotFoundException $e)
+	class Handler extends ExceptionHandler {

+		public function render($request, Exception $e)
 		{
-		return Response::make('Not Found', 404);
-	});
+			if ($e instanceof ModelNotFoundException)
+			{
+				// Custom logic for model not found...
+			}

+			return parent::render($request, $e);
+		}

+	}

 #### Querying Using Eloquent Models